 J. Frederick Arment lives with his family and friends in Dayton, Ohio where he is Founding Director of the global organization International Cities of Peace.
-Arment’s nonfiction work includes “The Elements of Peace: How Nonviolence Works”, released by McFarland Academic Publishers in 2012, and his new book, “The Economics of Peace: Freedom, the Golden Rule, and Broadening Prosperity”, released in the fall of 2014.
+Arment’s nonfiction work includes “The Elements of Peace: How Nonviolence Works”, released by McFarland Academic Publishers in 2012, and “The Economics of Peace: Freedom, the Golden Rule, and Broadening Prosperity”, released in the fall of 2014.
 His novels include “Backbeat: A Novel of Physics” (2005) and “The Synthesis” (2012).

 After an early career as a teacher, Arment founded a successful writing and marketing firm and began lecturing at Wilberforce College and Wright State University.
 His strategic marketing business, The Arment Group, is a full-service marketing and communications firm located in Dayton, Ohio.
 Clients include Fortune 500 firms as well as regional and local profit and not-for-profit organizations.

 In his not-for-profit work, Arment works in Ohio and around the world with organizations that foster a positive approach to community revitalization.
 As Executive Director of International Cities of Peace, he stewards the member association of cities of peace, which are dedicated to encouraging safety, prosperity, and quality of life as consensus values for families, neighborhoods, and nations.